-- The scholarships will be a tuition fee reduction.
-If you are awarded a scholarship, your fee will be adjusted before you enrol.
-If you are a part-time student your fee will be adjusted proportionally at the start of each academic year.
+- The scholarship(s) will be applied as a reduction tuition fee in the first year of study at NTU.
+If you are awarded a scholarship, your tuition fee will be adjusted before you enrol.
+If you are a part-time student your tuition fee will be adjusted proportionally at the start of each academic year.

-- If you are awarded any other scholarship, bursary and / or fee reduction from the University the maximum amount awarded will not exceed half the tuition fee, with the exception of candidates who are awarded a Full-Fee Scholarship or Sport Scholarship.
+- If you are awarded any other scholarship, bursary and / or tuition fee reduction from NTU the maximum scholarship awarded will not exceed 50% of the tuition fee, with the exception of candidates who are awarded a Sport Scholarship.

-- If you have been made an offer of a place to study on a one year full-time or two year part-time postgraduate Masters course, or a two year full-time postgraduate Masters course which incorporates a year-long work placement and you are awarded any other scholarship, bursary and / or fee reduction from the University the maximum amount awarded will not exceed half the tuition fee, with the exception of candidates who are awarded a Full-Fee Scholarship or Sport Scholarship.
+- If you have been made an offer of a place to study on a one year full-time or two year part-time postgraduate Masters course, or a two year full-time postgraduate Masters course which incorporates a year-long work placement and you are awarded any other scholarship, bursary and / or tuition fee reduction from NTU the maximum amount awarded will not exceed 50% of the tuition fee, with the exception of candidates who are awarded a Sport Scholarship.

 - If you are awarded an Undergraduate Scholarship with an award for each year of study, the award will be deducted from your tuition fee at the start of each year.
 You must successfully complete each year of the course in order to continue to receive this.
 Scholarships are not applied when a placement year is undertaken but will resume for your final year of study.

-- The scholarship is not transferable and will not be awarded if you choose to transfer to a different course at the University.
+- The scholarship is not transferable and will not be awarded if you choose to transfer to a different course of study at NTU.

 - Applicants will be informed whether they have (or have not) been awarded a scholarship (and of the value of the scholarship award if they have been awarded) within four weeks of the application deadline dates.

-- The scholarship will be awarded when an applicant accepts their scholarship offer, accepts and meets the conditions of their course offer, and are eligible to enrol on the course.
+- The scholarship will be applied to the tuition fee when an applicant accepts their scholarship offer, accepts and meets the conditions of their course offer, and are eligible to enrol on the course.

 - Scholarships are competitive and selection is based on the information provided on the scholarship application form.
 It is, therefore, of great importance that you give your scholarship statement careful thought and preparation, and that you refer to the criteria provided.

-- The University’s decision in all matters relating to the scholarship is final.
+- NTU’s decision in all matters relating to the scholarship is final.

-- In the event that you fail to complete an eligible course which has received the scholarship and choose to retake the course or undertake another eligible course then the scholarship will not be applied again.
+- In the event that you are awarded a scholarship and fail to complete an eligible course which has received the scholarship and choose to retake the course or undertake another eligible course then the scholarship will not be applied again.

 - In the event that you fail to complete a course and the scholarship was not applied (i.e. you did not pay the tuition fees, or the tuition fees were reimbursed) then subject to the eligibility criteria, the scholarship may be available should you choose to retake the course or undertake another eligible course.
 You must re-apply for the scholarship.